D. Roopa

 Roopa Divakar Moudgil is an Indian Police Service officer belonging to the cadre of Karnataka.
 She is from the 2000 officers' batch of the Indian Police Service and is the Inspector General of Police of the Karnataka State Police.

 Roopa has also been posted as Additional Commandant General, Home Guards and ex-officio Additional Director, Civil Defense, commissioner for traffic and road safety, and Deputy Inspector General of Prisons in Karnataka.

 Roopa faces a criminal defamation case relating to accusations she made about a fellow officer.
 The dispute led to the Prime Minister’s office reprimanding Chief Minister Basavaraj Bommai for his handling of the affair.

 Roopa has worked with Israel to promote ties between the two countries.

 Early life and education

 D Roopa, with the then Prime Minister, V. P. Singh and Minister for Science & Technology Sri Raja Ramanna; as Best National Cadet Corps (NCC) cadet, represented Karnataka in New Delhi while in class 9.

-D. Roopa was born in Davanagere.
-Her father is J. S. Diwakar, a retired engineer, and her mother is Hemavathi.
-She has one younger sister, Rohini Divakar, a Joint Commissioner of Income Tax in the Indian Revenue Service.
+Roopa was born in Davanagere, Karnataka, to J. S. Divakar, an engineer, and Hemavathi.
+Her younger sister, Rohini Divakar, is a Joint Commissioner of Income Tax in the Indian Revenue Service.

-Roopa graduated from Kuvempu University and completed a Master of Arts in Psychology from Bangalore University.
-Roopa is a trained Bharatnatyam dancer.
-She released a music video on 2018's International Women's Day.
+Roopa was educated at St. Paul's Convent School and St. Joseph's High School in Davanagere.
+She then earned a B.Sc. from A.V.
+Kamalamma College for Women, Davanagere, and an M.A. in Psychology from the Bangalore University.
+She is a trained Bharatanatyam dancer.

-In 2003, Roopa married Munish Moudgil, an alumnus of the Indian Institute of Technology Bombay and an Indian Administrative Service officer.
-They have two children.
+In 2003, she married Munish Moudgil, an alumnus of the Indian Institute of Technology Bombay and an Indian Administrative Service officer.
+The couple have two children, Rushil and Anagha.